Off To “Les Landes” (And Traveling With CRD Cats)

 Plus there’s more than just beach & forest here.
 This area is the birth-place of European surfing, so it’s packed with famous surf-spots & seemingly endless surf schools all across the coastline.
 Apparently all the French surf pro’s live right here.

-It’s also home to the tallest sand-dune in Europe, la dune du pilat, plus it boasts the largest green-route network of bicycle trails in France (covering over 163 km), as well as several large inland lakes that cater to windsurfing, boating & other water sports.
+It’s also home to the tallest sand-dune in Europe, la dune du pilat, plus it boasts the largest green-route network of bicycle trails in France (over 300 km of dedicated bike trails with over 1700 km of bike-able itineraries!) as well as several large inland lakes that cater to windsurfing, boating & other water sports.

 Oh, and rather importantly.
 Since there are many remote spots in the “Landes” it also happens to be a favorite spot for naturalists, including (so I’ve been told) some of the best nudist campgrounds in the country.
 A rather useful little thing to to know before you arrive, whether or not your tenancies happen to lie in that direction….